chriscdn/RHTools/readme.md

 [[NSDate formatter] setDoesRelativeDateFormatting:NO];
 ```

-This is a global change that will affect the use of the formatter whenever you use it after making the change.
+This is a global change that will affect the output of the formatter whenever you use it after making the change.

 ## Contact